MikroElektronika/mikrosdk_click_v2/clicks/uarttoi2c/details.md

 ---
-# UART to I2C click
+# UART to I2C Click

 > UART to I2C Click is a compact add-on board allowing connections to UART controllers and I2C targets for protocol conversion.
 This board features the SC18IM704, a bridge between the standard UART host interface and a serial I2C bus from NXP Semiconductors.
 The SC18IM704 provides a high-speed UART interface with a baud rate of up to 460.8 kbit/s and 256-byte FIFO for the transfer/receive data process, alongside several user-configurable GPIO pins.
 The host MCU communicates with the SC18IM704 with ASCII messages protocol, allowing it to control all the specific I2C-bus sequences, protocol, arbitration, and timing.